beameio/beame-insta-ssl/README.md

 # Commands for using beame-insta-ssl:

-Step 1: Register by passing [simple anti-bot test](https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl)
+Step 1: [Sign up here, humans only,](https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl) and receive your personal token by email (make sure you use an email you can access).

 Step 2: Install beame-insta-ssl by running	`npm install -g beame-insta-ssl`